redhat-developer/service-binding-operator/examples/java_postgresql_customvar/README.md

 ### Check secret injection into the application deployment

-When the `ServiceBinding` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables via an intermediate `Secret` called `binding-request`:
+When `ServiceBinding` was created the Service Binding Operator's controller injected the DB connection information into the application's `Deployment` as environment variables through the secret `binding-request-72ddc0c540ab3a290e138726940591debf14c581`:

 ```shell
 kubectl get deployment java-app -n service-binding-demo -o yaml